ChrisWu11/IELTS-Practice/different-charts/index.md

 ![不同图表](./index.png)

+## 范文

-The bar chart compares the numbers of males and females who took four different evening classes in 2009, and the pie chart shows the age profile of these attendees.
+The bar chart compares the numbers of <span style="color:red">males and females</span> who <span style="color:red">took</span> four different evening classes in 2009, and the pie chart shows the age profile of these <span style="color:red">attendees</span>.

-It is clear that significantly more women than men attended evening classes at the education centre.
+It is clear that <span style="color:red">significantly more</span> women than men <span style="color:red">attended</span> evening classes at the education centre.
 We can also see that evening courses were much more popular among older adults.

-According to the bar chart, drama, painting and language courses all attracted more women than men to the education centre in 2009.
-Language classes had the highest number of participants overall, with 40 female and 20 male students, while painting was a popular choice among both genders, attracting 30 female and 25 male attendees.
-The only course with a higher number of males was sculpture, but this course was taken by a mere 15 people in total.
+<span style="color:red">According to the bar chart</span>, drama, painting and language courses all <span style="color:red">attracted more women</span> than men to the education centre in 2009.
+Language classes <span style="color:red">had the highest number of participants</span> overall, with 40 female and 20 male <span style="color:red">students</span>, while painting was <span style="color:red">a popular choice among both genders</span>, attracting 30 female and 25 male attendees.
+The only course with a <span style="color:red">higher</span> number of males was sculpture, but this course <span style="color:red">was taken by a mere 15 people</span> in total.

-Looking at the age profile pie chart, we can see that the majority of people attending evening lessons were over 40 years of age.
-To be precise, 42% of them were aged 50 or more, and 26% were aged between 40 and 49.
-Younger adults were in the minority, with only 11% of students aged 20 to29, and only 5% aged under 20.
+<span style="color:red">Looking at the age profile pie chart</span>, we can see that <span style="color:red">the majority of people</span> attending evening lessons were over 40 years of age. <span style="color:red">To be precise</span>, 42% of them were aged 50 or more, and 26% were aged between 40 and 49.
+Younger adults <span style="color:red">were in the minority</span>, with only 11% of students aged 20 to 29, and only 5% aged under 20.

 ## 重点词汇